 Do we have to pay for these activities?

 All of our activities are free, except for Megamix (50p) & Switch (£1).
-Children and young adults are very important to us here at Horham and we as a church are happy to provide lots of the activities free of charge.
+Children and young adults are very important to us here at Horham and as a church we very are happy to be able to provide lots of the activities free of charge.
 The Friday clubs do take a small amount towards running costs.
-If there is an outing that entails a cost, lot’s of notice is given and the church usually subsidises a large portion of this using the weekly attendance fees.
+If there is an outing entailing a cost, lot’s of notice is given and the church usually subsidises a large portion of this using the weekly attendance fees.

 What type of activities might my child do?